mendix/docs-site-test/content/en/docs/refguide7/general/offline.md

 ---
 title: "Offline"
-url: /refguide7/offline
+url: /refguide7/offline/
 category: "General"
-menu_order: 40
+weight: 40
 ---

 ## 1 Introduction

-We define an offline application as the portion of a Mendix app that is accessible through the [Hybrid Tablet profile](hybrid-tablet-profile) and/or the [Hybrid Phone profile](hybrid-phone-profile).
+We define an offline application as the portion of a Mendix app that is accessible through the [Hybrid Tablet profile](/refguide7/hybrid-tablet-profile/) and/or the [Hybrid Phone profile](/refguide7/hybrid-phone-profile/).
 Offline support must be enabled.
 Pages available in these profiles can be viewed without an Internet connection.
 Consequently, they are subject to a number of restrictions which are explained below.

 ## 2 Availability